 Each train delivery keeps up to 76 lorries off the roads, so a plant at Bow East is preferable to a plant which requires aggregates to be delivered by road.
 Bow East occupies a unique location in central east London, allowing the use of the railway to bring in the construction materials required for the continued regeneration of this area.

 HOW MANY LORRY MOVEMENTS WOULD THERE BE?

 We understand that lorry movements are an area of concern and so careful consideration has been given to vehicles moving to and from the proposed plant.
-Under the new proposals the number of movements per day would be limited to an average of 528 (an average of 264 deliveries plus return journeys).
+Under the new proposals the total number of vehicle movements per day would be limited to an average of 528 (that’s 264 deliveries plus return journeys).
 This is a big reduction compared with current activities which have the capacity to generate an average 800 HGV movements per day with no upper limit.
 (Note that the current vehicle movements are outside the control of the joint venture partners).

-A limit would include all truck movements to and from the site whether they are linked to the proposed concrete plant or other deliveries to and from the site.
-This limit would be in place to ensure that the number of lorry movements is suitable for the local highway network, taking into consideration all environmental factors.
-Other rail-linked sites in London are already helping to keep thousands of lorry movements off the roads.
+This limit would include all truck movements to and from the site whether they are linked to the proposed concrete plant or other deliveries to and from the site.
+This would provide certainty and control over transport, taking into consideration environmental factors.
+Rail-linked sites in London are already helping to keep thousands of lorry movements off the roads.

 WHAT ROAD(S) WOULD LORRIES USE TO ACCESS THE SITE?

 There are two possible road access points to Bow East – the current access at the eastern end of the site (Marshgate Lane) and a second access through Bow West at the western side of the site (Wick Lane).